destink/Bikesharing/README.md

 # Bikesharing
 ## Overview
-The purpose of the Citi Bike rental service in New York City is to determine which performance metrics can be utilized to provide insight into the implementation and marketing strategy to bring a bike rental service to Des Moines, Iowa.
+The purpose of the Citi Bike rental service analysis in New York City is to determine which performance metrics can be utilized to provide insight into the implementation and marketing strategy to bring a bike rental service to Des Moines, Iowa.
 ## Results
 ### Bike Rides and Customer Type Breakdown
 The amount of bike rides in the two-week period in august provides us with an idea of demand for a city the size of New York.
 Followed by the breakdown of customer types.
 Subscriber or non-subscriber(customer).
 As you can see approximately 80% of users are "subscribers" which is a good number and a benchmark we can use for the new bike service.